SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 For an overview of general Canadian BHR content, see:

-- Please note that the link to this publication is only available through a law or public library.
+- Please note that this publication is only available through a law or public library.
 Brian Burkett, “1 – The international labour dimension: an introduction” in John D.R.
 Craig and S. Michael Lynk, Globalization and the Future of Labour Law (Cambridge: Cambridge University Press, 2006), 15.
 This chapter looks at the historical development of the international labour dimension, including a discussion of the International Labour Organization, three regional systems, and free trade agreements in which Canada is involved.

 - Kevin Banks, “Must Canada Change Its Labour and Employment Laws to Compete with the United States?”
 (2013) 38:2 Queen’s LJ 420.
 This paper reflects on whether pressures of an economic “race to the bottom” as exhibited in the United States will require Canadian jurisdictions to do the same in order to remain competitive.